f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

       }
   }

-When done examining the logs, you can run the same API call but the body will be modified to set the logging level back to **INFORMATIONAL**.
+When done examining the logs, you can run the same API call, but the body will be modified to set the logging level back to **INFORMATIONAL**.

 .. code-block:: json